Breathing tube in the throat. What is and proper care for a tracheostomy. Breathing tube. In what cases is tracheostomy performed?

 - distilled water;

-In the event of a malfunction in the device or a power outage, always keep a syringe with a can at the ready.
+In case of malfunctions in the device or a power outage, always keep a syringe with a can at the ready.

 Wash your hands thoroughly.
 Then fill a basin with distilled water and place it nearby.

-2. Turn on the suction device and adjust the regulator scale to the desired division.
-As a general rule, the division should be between 80 and 120 mmHg without going over the 120 mmHg scale.
+2. Turn on the suction device and adjust the regulator scale to the desired level.
+As a rule, the division should be between 80 and 120 mmHg, without exceeding 120 mmHg.

-3. Remove the suction catheter from the packaging or sealed container.
+3. Remove the suction catheter from its packaging or sealed container.

-5. Immerse the free end of the catheter in distilled water to make it easier to slide the catheter.
+5. Immerse the free end of the catheter in distilled water, which can facilitate the sliding of the catheter.

-6. Take a few deep breaths and gently insert the moistened catheter into the trachea (5 to 8 inches) through the tracheostomy tube or stoma until resistance is felt.
+6. Take several deep breaths and carefully insert a moistened catheter through the tracheostomy tube or stoma into the trachea (5-8 inches) until you feel resistance.

-Caution: Be careful not to injure yourself.
-Try to keep the opening of the catheter open while inserting the catheter.
-The pressure resulting from suction can damage adjacent tissue to the trachea.
+Caution: Be careful not to get hurt.
+While inserting the catheter, try to keep the catheter opening open.
+The pressure generated by suction can damage tissue adjacent to the trachea.

-7. Use your thumb to periodically open and close the catheter opening while suction starts or ends.
-As you do this procedure, carefully remove the catheter from the trachea, rolling it between your thumb and forefinger.
+7. Use your thumb to periodically open and close the catheter opening as you begin or end suctioning.
+As you complete this procedure, carefully remove the catheter from the trachea by rolling it between your thumb and index finger.
 All this should not take more than 10 seconds.
 Otherwise, oxygen may leak from the lungs.

-8. To flush the catheter and connecting tube, place the tip of the catheter in distilled water.
+8. To rinse the catheter and connecting tube, place the tip of the catheter in distilled water.
 Then turn off the suction device and disconnect the catheter from the connecting tube.
-Discard the disposable catheter in a plastic trash can.
-If using a reusable catheter, sterilize it according to the manufacturer's instructions.
+Dispose of the disposable catheter in a plastic trash bin.
+If you are using a reusable catheter, sterilize it according to the manufacturer's instructions.

 Dr. Mark A. Judson and Dr. Steven A. Sun

-Today, no one doubts that tracheal intubation is the most effective method to ensure the patency of the upper respiratory tract, but centuries passed before the first attempts were transformed into an effective technique.
+Today, no one doubts that to ensure patency of the upper respiratory tract, the most effective method is tracheal intubation, but centuries passed before the first attempts were transformed into an effective technique.

 In 1788, London physician Charles Keith designed a bent metal endotracheal tube (tracheostomy) for adults and reported on oro- and nasotracheal intubation.
-In addition, C. Kite described and recommended for use the technique of pressing the larynx to the spine during air blowing to reduce ingestion into the stomach.
+In addition, Ch.
+Keete described and recommended for use the technique of pressing the larynx to the spine while blowing air to reduce entry into the stomach.

-Only after almost 200 years this technique was re-proposed by Brian Selick and recommended for widespread use in order to prevent regurgitation before tracheal intubation.
+Only almost 200 years later, this technique was re-introduced by Brian Selick and recommended for widespread use to prevent regurgitation before tracheal intubation.

 What is it and why

-Tracheostomy, or cannula from the Greek windpipe, is performed by making holes in the throat and placing in it a special tubes.
-They are metal and plastic, the former are more often used for constant wear, the latter for long-term, but not permanent, they are more often used abroad, because they are considered better, but both of them are rarely in the pharmacies of the city, for example, they ordered it to me in Moscow .
+Tracheostomy or cannula from the Greek windpipe, is carried out by making holes in the larynx and placing a special tubes.
+They come in metal and plastic, the former are more often used for constant wear, the latter for long-term, but not constant wear, they are more often used abroad, therefore they are considered better, but both of them are rarely available in city pharmacies, for example, they ordered it for me in Moscow .

 The first mention of tracheostomy was found in ancient Egyptian papyri.
-There is evidence that Alexander the Great made a hole in the larynx of his soldiers with a sword, choking on a bone.
-More or less reliable references point to its conduct by Asclepiades 100 BC.
+There is evidence that Alexander the Great used a sword to make a hole in the larynx of his soldiers who were choking on a bone.
+More or less reliable references indicate that it was carried out by Asklepiades 100 years BC.

-During the Renaissance, the performance of tracheostomy in animals was described by Vesalius in 1543.
-In 1788, Anthony Portel (Antoine Portal) proposed tracheostomy as an extreme method when it is impossible to carry out artificial lung ventilation (ALV) through the mouth.
-Only since the 30s. tracheostomy has come into practice as a method of carrying out planned mechanical ventilation.
+During the Renaissance, tracheostomy in animals was described by Vesalius in 1543.
+In 1788, Antoine Portal proposed tracheostomy as a last resort when it was impossible to perform artificial ventilation of the lungs (ALV) through the mouth.
+Only since the 30s. tracheostomy came into practice as a method of performing planned mechanical ventilation.

 Purpose of installation

-The tracheostomy operation is upper, middle and lower.
-For adults, the upper is more often performed, the lower for children (due to the different location of the thyroid gland), the middle incision is made extremely rarely, in the case of special anatomical features of the trachea.
+Tracheostomy surgery can be upper, middle and lower.
+For adults, the upper one is more often performed, for children the lower one (due to the different location of the thyroid gland), but the middle incision is made extremely rarely, in the case of special anatomical features of the trachea.

 The tube is placed urgently in cases where:

-• it is not possible to pull a foreign object out of the throat;
+• it is not possible to remove a foreign object from the throat;

 • angioedema;